 Our services play a key role in enabling the growth of our region and we need to meet the increasing demand for water and water recycling that growth brings.
-We also operate in an area of water stress that contains many wetland and conservation sites of national and international importance.
-To meet the needs of customers and the environment, we are continually planning and investing to maintain the balance between supply and demand.
+We must also take account of the changing climate, be prepared for future droughts and ensure that our environment is protected.

 Our region is already the fastest growing outside of London.
 We have a statutory duty to provide water and water recycling services to new homes and businesses.
 To better meet this challenge, we have formed a new Strategic Planning team, bringing together legal and planning expertise.
-The team will work closely with local planning authorities, developers, the Environment Agency and others to make sure we can meet future demand and ensure that growth is both manageable and sustainable.
+The team has been working closely with local planning authorities, developers, the Environment Agency and others to better understand and influence the timing and scale of growth.

 Our resilience scheme to support Grafham Water Treatment Works will increase the security of water supplies to people in the west of our region.
 The scheme includes a new, state-of-the-art storage reservoir and pumping station adjacent to the Works.
 Innovative trials proved that in an emergency it would be possible to reverse the direction of flow through the water main linking Grafham Water Treatment Works to Wellingborough in Northamptonshire.